mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 ## NEWS

 ---
 **2 April, 2024**: Happy to share that I am starting a research internship at Google in Zurich.
-I will be in Zurich until the middle of August, let me know if you want to meet up!

 ---
 **25 February, 2024**: Excited to announce my attendance at [ELLIS Winter School on Foundation Models](https://amsterdam-fomo.github.io/).
-Feel free to reach out if you'd like to connect or discuss related topics!

 ---
 **9 December, 2023**: Happy to share that our paper [Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control](https://arxiv.org/abs/2402.17535) got accepted at ECIR 2024.
 See you in Glasgow!